 We proudly announce the 26th edition of ACO’s annual roundup of the country’s brightest young and emerging composers.

-Sessions will take place under the baton of Music Director George Manahan with an open rehearsal on June 22 and a recorded reading on June 23, 2017.
-Both are open to the public.
-Up to seven emerging composers will be selected to participate from a national candidate pool.
-The selected participants will have their pieces read by ACO in two reading sessions.
+Sessions will take place under the baton of Music Director George Manahan with an open rehearsal on June 22, 2017 and a recorded reading on June 23.
+Both are free and open to the public.

 - Register here for the free open rehearsal on Thursday, June 22, 2017 (10 AM – 1 PM)